logos-maker/ikiGUI/README.md

 - So you can add things yourself if needed.
 - So it gets a lot less possible bugs.
 Ever heard of crashing audio plugins?
 - So it gets very easy to port it to other languages and platforms.
 - So the plugins opens much faster.
-And uses the instruction CPU cache that is 50 times faster than RAM memory.
+- So it uses the instruction CPU cache that is 50 times faster than RAM memory.

 ## GUI lib in C for iki graphics
 It's a new cross platform audio plugin GUI library for tiled graphics with alpha channel and animations, that uses almost no code at all.